LuC-9/Arduino-cli-Docker/README.md

   # - Arduino Low Power==1.2.1  # Installs v1.2.1
 ```

-4. Download `arduino-cli-compile` to a `PATH` directory and make it executable.

-5. Run `arduino-cli-compile path/to/sketch/folder`.
+4. Build the Dockerfile or use our image Bucket name Used for now is arduino-binaries-tattva-cloud (You can Specify your bucket name in compile.py comments are provided for your help)

+5. Run `sudo docker run -it -e GITHUB_REPOURL=https://github.com/XYZ(specify the url) -e AWS_ACCESS_KEY=(access key of S3) -e AWS_SECRET_KEY=(Secret key of S3) (DockerImageName) `.

-6. The compiled binary file will appear inside the current sketch folder with the name sketch.ino.bin.
+6. The compiled binary file will appear inside the specified bucket with the name sketch.bin.

-    ```bash
-    arduino-cli upload -p /dev/ttyUSB0 -b esp32:esp32:esp32 -i path/to/bin/file
-    ```/dev/ttyUSB0 is serial port of my device```

 7. Here you go, you have successfully generated the binary of your sketch!
+-*-